 - Team players

-Interaction with other employees, helping those in need of professional help, building interpersonal relationships and being an overall team player – these are all the characteristics you need to look out for while identifying leaders among your employees.
+Interaction with other employees, helping those in need of professional help, building interpersonal relationships, and being an overall team player – these are all the characteristics you need to look out for while identifying leaders among your employees.

 - Performance appraisals

 It’s also important that your potential leaders excel in your employee appraisals.
 Fellow employees will have greater respect for those who excel and these leaders are automatically looked up to in a crisis situation for any project.
-High performing employees have the knowledge and skills to handle any kind of situations.
+High performing employees have the knowledge and skills to handle any kind of situation.